delete_opportunity

 From the tool's definition delete_opportunity — Delete an opportunity from GoHighLevel.
 The verb 'delete' combined with removal of an opportunity (a business-critical sales record) indicates irreversible data destruction.

-PolicyLayer is an MCP gateway — it sits between your AI agents and GoHighLevel MCP Server, and nothing reaches the server without passing your rules.
-This is the rule we recommend for delete_opportunity:
+PolicyLayer is an MCP gateway: it sits between your AI agents and GoHighLevel MCP Server, and checks every tool call against a rule you set before the call runs.
+Nothing changes on the server itself.
+For delete_opportunity, this is the rule to start with:

-delete_opportunity disappears from the agent's tool list entirely, and any attempt to call it is denied.
+delete_opportunity is removed from the agent's tool list entirely, so the agent never calls it.
 The rest of the server keeps working.

 Questions about delete_opportunity